 About the Guy Mendilow Ensemble

 The Guy Mendilow Ensemble is an award-winning quintet with a cast of world-class players who mesmerize audiences with their skill in playing a wide variety of instruments, including the berimbau, jaw harps, and thumb piano.
 Guy Mendilow and his four musical collaborators are an international ensemble hailing from Israel, Palestine, Argentina and the USA.
-Their unique performances combine world-class musicianship with cinematic storytelling, conjuring voices lost to war and upheaval, whisking audiences to distant times and picturesque places and, ultimately, inspiring the motivation to explore lesser known cultures and histories as they recreate the music of the Sephardic diaspora and tell the stories of lost cultures.
+Their unique performances combine premier musicianship with cinematic storytelling, conjuring voices lost to war and upheaval, whisking audiences to distant times and picturesque places and, ultimately, inspiring the motivation to explore lesser known cultures and histories as they recreate the music of the Sephardic diaspora and tell the stories of lost cultures.

 The ensemble specializes in deep community engagement and has been artist-in-residence with Celebrity Series of Boston since 2014.
 In 2017, the National Endowment for the Arts selected the Guy Mendilow Ensemble for Art Works, a grant for the creation of art that meets the highest standards of excellence, public engagement with diverse and excellent art, and the strengthening of communities through the arts.

 Alongside touring with the Guy Mendilow Ensemble, members are on the faculty of music schools like the Swarnabhoomi Academy of Music in India and tour/record with the likes of Bobby McFerrin, Yo Yo Ma, Snarky Puppy, the Assad Brothers, Christian McBride, the Video Game Orchestra, Amanda Palmer, and Simon Shaheen.
 Formed in 2004, the Ensemble is based in Boston and New York.

 About the Show